 For a truly evil prank, take some chocolate Oreo(™) sandwiches apart.
 Carefully replace the cream filling with some white toothpaste and leave them on a plate somewhere for someone else to find.
 Yumyum.

 To end, do bear in mind that there are some things you shouldn’t joke about, even on April Fools’ Day.
-Faking pregnancies, miscarriages, coming out, cheating, self-harm, mental health disorders, and sexual assaults are a no-no, okay?
+Faking pregnancies, miscarriages, coming out, cheating, self-harm, mental health disorders, and sexual assaults is a no-no, okay?
 And do steer clear of any pranks that could injure your targets.

 Other than that, have at it, mates.
 Enjoy!